git/git.github.io/rev_news/drafts/edition-98.md

   him as it was about both the `-P` option and the `\w` pattern.

-  Looking at the diff of that commit, Mathias found that it added the `PCRE2_UCP` flag to the PCRE2 library call when an UF8 locale was used, and that PCRE2 had a PCRE2_ERROR_UTF8_ERR9 (-11) error code described with "5th-byte's two top bits are not 0x80" that matched the exit code of -11 that Stephane got.
+  Looking at the diff of that commit, Mathias found that it added the `PCRE2_UCP` flag to the PCRE2 library call when an UTF-8 locale was used, and that PCRE2 had a `PCRE2_ERROR_UTF8_ERR9` (-11) error code described as "5th-byte's two top bits are not 0x80" that matched the exit code of -11 which Stephane got.

   Mathias then asked Stephane if a file in his repo might contain invalid UTF-8 output, and suggested testing this using the following